2decomp-fft/2decomp-fft/README.md

 ### List of preprocessor variables

+#### ADIOS2

+This variable is automatically added in builds with the adios2 IO backend.

 #### DEBUG

 This variable is automatically added in debug and dev builds.
 Extra information is printed when it is present.